BeratSamil/SWE/README.md

-The Projects that we made during erasmus+ lessons.
+The Projects that we made during programming lessons.